nf-core/airrflow/docs/usage.md

 ## Introduction

-The Bcellmagic pipeline allows processing bulk targeted BCR and TCR sequencing data.
+The Bcellmagic pipeline allows processing bulk targeted BCR and TCR sequencing data from multiplex or RACE PCR protocols.
+It performs V(D)J assignment, clonotyping, lineage reconsctruction and repertoire analysis using the [Immcantation](https://immcantation.readthedocs.io/en/stable/) framework.

 ## Running the pipeline